Published on May 12, 2022 and last reviewed on Aug 23, 2022 - 5 min read

-Avoid spicy and salty food to prevent mouth soreness.
+Avoiding spicy and salty food helps in preventing mouth soreness.
 Warm saline gargles may also help with the blisters inside the mouth.

 The doctor may suggest the affected individuals increase their fluid intake so that the body stays hydrated.
-An infected child should drink a lot of clean boiled water.
+In addition, the drinking water needs to be boiled before use.

 Also, one should be careful not to scratch or rub on the blisters and burst them.
-Allow the blisters to subside on their own.
+Instead, allow the blisters to subside on their own.